 Terminology such as “Use by”, “Use before”, “Best before” indicates a period that the eggs should be consumed before overall quality diminishes.
 Code dating using these terms may not exceed 45 days including the day the eggs were packed into the carton.

-But here is a factory egg on the left and a Farmigo egg on the right.
+But here is a factory egg on the left and an expensive farm-fresh egg on the right.
 Both sank.
 So if age really is the culprit, we’re talking about an amount of time that’s a lot smaller than this test can determine.

-If I had the patience, I would buy several dozen Farmigo eggs and eat one a day until I got sick, to determine how old an egg could be before it affected me.
+If I had the patience, I would buy several dozen eggs with the same dates and eat one a day until I got sick, to determine how old an egg could be before it affected me.
 But I don’t see myself doing that any time soon.
-I buy a dozen eggs from pastured hens each week from Farmigo, and I use the leftovers from the week before for hard-boiled eggs or baking.
+I buy a dozen eggs from pastured hens each week, and I use the leftovers from the week before for hard-boiled eggs or baking.

 Why Write Now?